All the nooks and crannies you love made right at home with my Homemade English Muffins recipe!

 The next morning, the dough will have doubled in size.
 Turn it out onto a floured surface.
 Cover with cling wrap and a kitchen towel and let rest for just 10 minutes.

 After resting, the gluten will have relaxed.
-You can now roll it out to about 2 cm or slightly over an inch in thickness.
+You can now roll it out to about 2 cm or slightly under an inch in thickness.
 (In the video I said roll to 1 cm however I found this to be very thin later)

-Using a 3-inch cookie cutter dusted in flour, cut out rounds and transfer them to another a baking tray lined with parchment.
+Using a 3-inch cookie cutter dusted in flour, cut out rounds and transfer them to another baking tray lined with parchment.
 Any scraps can you re-rolled and made into another muffin.
 Note: At this point, you can place the muffins in the fridge to be cooked off later.

 Heat a large nonstick frying pan over a steady, medium to medium-low heat.

-Leave at least a 2 inches between each muffin.
+Leave at least 2 inches between each muffin.
 It makes 8-10 muffins so you will probably need to cook them off in two batches.
 Take extra care when moving your muffins to avoid compressing the dough and knocking out the bubbles.

 Cook on this side for about 6-7 minutes.
 The steam created with the lid on will help the muffins rise and cook through fully.